Enduring investments

 Because our investors are our owners, we can consistently pass along economies of scale and lower the cost of investing, so our investors keep more of their potential returns.* Our built-in cost advantage also helps our portfolio managers avoid unnecessary investment risks.

-Share of our actively managed funds that outperformed their average competitors over the last ten years**
+Share of our actively managed funds that outperformed their average competitors over the last 10 years**

 Assets under management

 Notes: All data include both mutual funds and exchange-traded funds.
-The outperformance and asset figures are as of December 31, 2022.
-The expense figure reflects operating costs for the funds’ fiscal years that ended in 2021.
+The outperformance figure is as of September 30, 2025.
+The asset figure is as of November 30, 2025.
+The expense figure reflects operating costs for the funds’ fiscal years that ended in 2024.

 Sources: Vanguard and Lipper, a Thomson Reuters Company.